bakadja/little-lemon-app/CONTRIBUTING.md

 ## Community

-- Join our [Discord server](https://discord.gg/example) for discussions
+- Join our [Discord server "DevProjects Hub"](https://discord.gg/VCqFE4wF) for discussions about this and other projects

 - Follow us on [Twitter](https://twitter.com/example)